Moon Township, Pennsylvania: 20th century

 In 1943, the federal government designed and built a housing plan known as Mooncrest for defense workers.
 Mooncrest residents produced armor plates, munitions and ships at the nearby Dravo Corp. during World War II.
 Operated by the U.S. Air Force after 1945, homes were sold to private investors in the mid-1950s.

-Moon became home to Pittsburgh's modern-day airport in 1951, replacing the Allegheny County Airport as the main terminal for the region.
+Moon became home to Pittsburgh International Airport in 1951, replacing the Allegheny County Airport as the main terminal for the region.
 The area developed mainly due to the airport.
 Prior to this time, the western hills of Allegheny County consisted largely of rolling farms and small residential developments.
 On April 1, 1956, TWA Flight 400 crashed on takeoff from the airport, killing 22 people just past the east end of the runway, which lies in Moon Township.
+Development of Pennsylvania Route 60 (now Interstate 376) to the Pittsburgh airport, plus the addition of the Parkway West from Pittsburgh and nearby exits of Interstate 79, allowed Moon to become the area's crossroads for transportation via air and road.

 During the Cold War, Moon Township was the location of Nike Site PI-71, which was a battery of Nike Ajax and/or Nike Hercules surface-to-air missiles, used by US armed forces for high – and medium-altitude air defense.
 The former missile site is now a nature preserve.

-Development of Pennsylvania Route 60 (now Interstate 376) to the Pittsburgh airport, plus the addition of the Parkway West from Pittsburgh and nearby exits of Interstate 79, allowed Moon to become the area's crossroads for transportation via air and road.

 In 1991, the relocation of the landside terminal of the Pittsburgh International Airport to nearby Findlay Township resulted in a loss in traffic to the township.
 Moon experienced a significant loss of tax revenues but has since rebounded as the cargo area for the airport.
 A large part of the airport's runways and facilities are located within the boundary of Moon Township, although the terminal and about half of the airport's land area are in Findlay Township, to the west.

-The township is home to the Air Force Reserve 911th Airlift Wing, which was established in 1943.
-Moon is also home to the 171st Air Refueling Wing of the Pa.
-Air National Guard.
-Additionally, the Army has its 99th Regional Readiness Command, built in the late 1990s in Moon Township.

 Since the loss of the airport terminal, the township has shifted its focus from airport commerce to corporate development, residences and university hub.
 The main campus of Robert Morris University is also located within the township.

-Major corporation headquarters like Nova Chemicals, FedEx Ground, and First Health/Coventry are located in Moon.

-Moon Township is the location of the National Weather Service forecast office that serves Pittsburgh.